Alwanza Home How To Make Toddy Coffee How To Contents Page

 to make your individual coffee drink.

-Due to being cold extracted, Toddy coffee contains caffeine, but it does not contain the oils of regular or espresso coffee, hence the longer shelf-life.
+NOTE 1: Due to being cold extracted, Toddy coffee contains caffeine, but it does not contain the oils of regular or espresso coffee, hence the longer shelf-life.
 It is gentler in the stomach than coffees prepared with hot-extraction methods.